ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 ---
-title: How to "register" an Ethereum account?
+title: How to "register" an Ethereum account
 description: A step-by-step guide on Ethereum account creation using a wallet.
 lang: en
 ---

-# How to "register" an Ethereum account?
+# How to "register" an Ethereum account

 Anyone can create an Ethereum account for free with a specific type of app commonly known as a wallet.
 Wallets hold the keys that let you hold, send and receive crypto.
 You can also connect to projects on Ethereum that will let you trade NFTs, exchange coins, access play-to-earn games, unlock Defi and much more.